Racially Minoritized Students

 "As individuals and as an institution, we must face, comprehend and share the history of American racism so that we can help to create a different future.
 Structural racism impacts and shapes our lives on a daily basis, whether we are willing to admit it or not."

--Message from President Barron following the Chauvin trial
+-Message from Penn State President Emeritus Eric J. Barron following the Chauvin trial